LuckyYoon/yoontown-rhavenge-pages/docs/index.md

 ## Unique Features

-- **Two-Phase Boss Fight** - At a health threshold the Rhavenger transforms entirely, introducing new attack patterns and escalating difficulty.
+- **Two-Phase Boss Fight** - When the Rhavenger transforms entirely, introducing new attack patterns and escalating difficulty.
 - **Original Soundtrack** - Music for the game was composed from scratch specifically for this game.
 - **Hand-Crafted Sprites** - Every sprite and animation was created exclusively for Yoontown Rhavenge all original pixel art.
 - **Bullet Hell Patterns** - Inspired by the manic shooter genre, the boss fires complex, patterned projectile arrangements that reward reading and memorization.